genotrance/px/README.md

 Px can also be setup to automatically run on startup on Windows with the `--install` flag.
 This is done by adding an entry into the Window registry which can be removed with `--uninstall`.
+You can provide `--force` to the install command in order to always write the key, even if an existing one is there.

 NOTE: Command line parameters passed with `--install` are not saved for use on startup.
 The `--save` flag or manual editing of `px.ini` is required to provide